Nkatha004/blood-donation/README.md

 Login Credentials:

-Hospital:
-email address: nairobiwest@hospital.com
-password: nairobiWest

-email address: meridian@hospital.com
-password: meridian

-For donor login, we advise you register a new user and login using the new credentials.
-You can choose to do the same for the hospital as well.
+For login, we advise you register a new user, either as a hospital or donor and login using the new credentials.

 Email Set-up localhost
 https://github.com/ravisingh2811/Send-Mail-From-Localhost-setup/blob/main/mail%20setup.txt